International Study Centre

 Visa applications and credibility interviews

-There are three main requirements for those who want to study in the UK:
+There are four main requirements for those who want to study in the UK:

 • You have been offered a place on a course

-• You must have received a CAS (Confirmation of Acceptance of Studies from Study Group)
+• You must have received a CAS (Confirmation of Acceptance of Studies) from our Admissions team

 • You can speak, read, write and understand English